 2X drivetrains maintain a straighter chainline, which produces less friction.
 You can shift from one chainring to the other to move the chain so it is better lined up with the cog that you’re using.
 For example, when using your larger innermost cassette cogs, you can shift to your smaller innermost chainring.
 This will result in a better chainline and less friction.
 The cassette is typically a few millimeters more narrow because 2x drivetrains tend to have fewer cogs.
 This way, the chain doesn’t run at as extreme of angle when using on the smallest and largest cogs.
 In addition,

-The chainline problem is the reason that 1x drivetrains only recently became popular.
+The chainline problem is the reason that 1x drivetrains have only become popular in recent years.
 Modern technology allowed manufacturers to design extra narrow 11 and 12 speed chains that can run at an angle.
 These chains are also more narrow.
 This allows the cassette cogs to be more narrow because they can sit closer together.
 Without these advanced chains, wide-range 1x drivetrains wouldn’t be possible.

 2. Chain Tension

-1x drivetrains run the chain at a higher tension than 2x drivetrians.
+1x drivetrains run the chain at a higher tension than 2x drivetrains.
 The main reason is that the chainring is typically smaller.
-Running the chain at a higher tension helps to prevent chain drops.
+Running the chain at a higher tension helps with chain retention.
+It reduces the likelihood of chain drops.

 When the chain runs at a higher tension, the chain plates pull harder on the pins where they pivot.
 This creates more friction.
 Additionally, the higher tension on the chain pushes the rollers against the teeth of the cogs and chainring harder.
 This also causes more friction.
 The additional friction costs you energy.